-One popular strategy is to send a regular newsletter to your customers that includes content from your store blog.
-You can include excerpts or summaries from both past and present content, and include a CTA that allows readers to learn more by clicking through to your site.
-It’s also a good idea to include social sharing icons that allow people to engage with your content straight away.
+One popular strategy is to send a regular newsletter to your customers that features content from your website.
+You can include excerpts or summaries from both past and present articles, and a CTA that allows readers to learn more by clicking through to your site.
+It’s also a good idea to include social sharing icons that allow people to share your content.

 The timing of your newsletter depends on how often you’re creating content.
 If you’re only creating one new piece of content a week, you probably only need to send a newsletter once a month.
 If you’re creating new content daily, you could send out a newsletter that highlights the most popular content from that week.

-Here’s a beautiful example that Harry’s, a shaving products ecommerce store, sent to their customers with links to some helpful content.
+Here’s a beautiful example of an email that Harry’s, a shaving products ecommerce store, sent to its customers with links to some helpful content.

 Answer Questions and Solve Problems